Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 7. Virtual Private Network (VPN)

-Virtual Private Networks or VPNs use data encryption to secure information and stop fraudulent payments.
+Virtual Private Networks use data encryption to secure information and stop fraudulent payments.

 8. PCI compliance

-The Payment Card Industry (PCI) Security Council set up some security standards in 2007 to protect both the customer and the merchant involved in the payment transaction.
-Nonprofits should not violate these standards to avoid being suspended and facing penalties.
+The Payment Card Industry (PCI) Security Council set up some security standards in 2007 to protect both the customer and the merchant involved in a payment transaction.
+Nonprofits should remain compliant with these standards to avoid being suspended and facing penalties.
 Choosing a PCI-compliant payment processor is essential.

 9. Tokenization and encryption

 Tokenization is a mandatory requirement by PCI compliance standards.
-It takes sensitive information such as donors’ card details to replace them with a string of alphanumeric symbols as a part of its security measure.
+It takes sensitive information, such as a donor’s card details, and replaces it with a string of alphanumeric symbols as a part of its security measure.
 Payment processors create and issue these tokens themselves and therefore, it is upon them to keep the information safe.

 Encryption is another important security measure for payment processors to help convert sensitive information from plaintext to cyphertext.
 The cyphertext, in turn, can be read with a key that is unique.
 It is used to keep donor data private and secure.